-Why ambiguity is good for business, but tough
+Why ambiguity is good for business

-Can I suggest that it is not actually ambiguity that is the issue here but you, or perhaps your workforce.
+Can I suggest that it is not actually ambiguity that is the issue here but you, or perhaps your workforce?
 Imagine that you have two or maybe three potential courses of action to follow.
-Normally as a business you might say ‘lets get our strategy sorted and follow it’.
+Normally as a business, you might say ‘lets get our strategy sorted and follow it’.
 You then follow a particular course of action which turns out to be less than fruitful because of some changes in external circumstances.

 Let us suppose that your strategy was to keep open several potential options and to keep evaluating them until it was time to make a definite decision.
 During this period there was a change in circumstances and you selected an appropriate strategy and make a huge profit!